 7. Because of the inherent limitations of internal financial controls with reference to financial statements, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal financial controls with reference to financial statements to future periods are subject to the risk that the internal financial controls with reference to financial statements may become inadequate because of changes inconditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Also, projections of any evaluation of the internal financial controls with reference to financial statements to future periods are subject to the risk that the internal financial controls with reference to financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-- According to the information and explanations given to us and based on our audit, the following material weakness has been identified in the operating effectiveness of the Company's internal financial controls with reference to financial statements as at 31 March 2022: - a) The Company's internal financial controls system with respect to determination of expected credit losses on trade receivables from affiliates as laid down under Indian Accounting Standard ('Ind AS') 109 'Financial instruments', were not operating effectively, which could lead to a potential material misstatement in the value of trade receivables, recognition of loss allowances and its consequential impact on the earnings, reserves and related disclosures in the accompanying standalone financial statements.
-The Company's internal financial controls system with respect to accrual of Goods and Service Tax (GST) liability on export sales to affiliates were not operating effectively, which has resulted in a material misstatement in the value of Goods and Service Tax liability including interest and penalty that may be levied, and its consequential impact on the earnings, reserves and related disclosures in the accompanying standalone financial statements.
+- 8. According to the information and explanations given to us and based on our audit, the following material weakness has been identified in the operating effectiveness of the Company's internal financial controls with reference to financial statements as at 31 March 2023: - a) The Company's internal financial controls system with respect to determination of expected credit losses on trade receivables from affiliates as laid down under Indian Accounting Standard ('Ind AS') 109 'Financial instruments', were not operating effectively, which could lead to a potential material misstatement in the value of trade receivables, recognition of loss allowances and its consequential impact on the earnings, other equity and related disclosures in the accompanying standalone financial statements. - b) The Company's internal financial controls system with respect to accrual of Goods and Service Tax (GST) liability on export sales to affiliates were not operating effectively, which could lead to a potential material misstatement in the value of Goods and Service Tax liability including interest and penalty that may be levied, and its consequential impact on the earnings, other equity and related disclosures in the accompanying standalone financial statements.

 - 9. A 'material weakness' is a deficiency, or a combination of deficiencies, in internal financial controls with reference to financial statements, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis. - 10.
-In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements as of 31 March 2022, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting issued by The Institute of Chartered Accountants of India and except for the possible effects of the material weakness described above on the achievement of the objectives of the control criteria, the Company's internal financial controls with reference to financial statements were operating effectively as at 31 March 2022. - 11.
-We have considered the material weaknesses identified and reported above in determining the nature, timing, and extent of audit tests applied in our audit of the financial statements of the Company as at and for the year ended 31 March 2022, and these material weakness has affected our opinion on the financial statements of the Company and we have issued a qualified opinion on standalone financial statements.
+In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements as at 31 March 2023, based on the internal control over financial reporting criteria established by the company considering the essential components of internal control stated in the Guidance on Audit of Internal Financial Controls over Financial Reporting issued by The institute of Chartered Accountants of India, and except for the possible effects of the material weakness described above on the achievement of the objectives of the control criteria, the Company's internal financial controls with reference to financial statements were operating effectively as at 31 March 2023. - 11.
+We have considered the material weakness identified and reported above in determining the nature, timing, and extent of audit tests applied in our audit of the standalone financial statements of the Company as at and for the year ended 31 March 2023, and these material weakness has affected our opinion on the standalone financial statements of the Company and we have issued a qualified opinion on the standalone financial statements.

-Partner Membership No.: 118617 UDIN: 22118617AISJEO1002
+Membership No.: 118617 UDIN: 23118617BGTFQT2673

-Standalone Balance Sheet as at 31 March 2022
+Standalone Balance Sheet as at 31 March 2023